futzu/SCTE35_threefive/py3vspypy3.md

+#### threefive Performance
-## threefive Performance, Python3 vs. Pypy3.
+## Python3 vs. Pypy3.
 I was very skeptical when I found pypy3.
-I tried pypy3 anyway.
-At first, threefive actually ran slower on pypy3.
-I started using a profiler and noticed that pypy3 was much faster than python3 at some tasks, like bitwise operations.
+At first, threefive actually ran slower on pypy3, then I started using a profiler and noticed that pypy3 was much faster than python3 at some tasks, like bitwise operations.

-__threefive on pypy3 parses MPEGTS video at over 1GB a second on my laptop__
+I've been playing to pypy3s strengths and the performane gains are massive.

 ___